- Established since: 1991

-For the first round, the tests are produced by teachers and researchers from universities or research institutions of the 31 states.
+For the first round, the tests are prepared by teachers and researchers from universities or research institutions of the 31 states.
 The exam committee is responsible for reviewing and approving the questions and elaborating the test that will be applied to all the students who participate in the first round.
-The students will take the test at the corresponding state university.
+The students will take the test at the corresponding State University.

-A practical test is conducted in 7 states.
+A practical test is applied in 7 states.

 The questions for the second round are elaborated according to the IBO syllabus and are 40 multiple choice questions, and 60 are true/false questions.

-For the second round, the theory and practical tests are produced by members of the National Biology Olympiad organizing committee, who are teachers and researchers from different universities and research institutes of Mexico City.
+For the second round, the theory and 4 practical tests are prepared by members of the organizing committee, composed of teachers and researchers from different universities and research institutes of Mexico City.

 We only train the students for ten days, as is established (April and June)

-The time the students spent studying at home or school depends on each student's commitment and motivation and their delegate and teachers' engagement.
+The time the students spend studying at home or school depends on each student's commitment and motivation and their delegate and teachers' engagement.
 It is different for each state and school.

 No special materials are developed to prepare the students.
 Teachers from the different states prepare the students with their material and make it available to them.
-The students have access to school textbooks, university textbooks, review articles recommended by teachers, and the students practice with former NBO and IBO tests.
+The students have access to high school textbooks, university textbooks, review articles recommended by teachers, and practice with former NBO and IBO tests.

 The students get medals and certificates.
 Sometimes they get books and some gifts.
 It depends on the support received from the sponsors.
-The gold medal winners receive a scholarship to participate in the "Summer of Research" and they can stay in the lab they choose for the whole summer participating with the researchers in all the lab activities.
-The Ministry of Education grants them a scholarship to obtain their bachelor´s degree in Mexico.
+The gold medal winners receive a scholarship to participate in the "Summer of Research" organized by the Academia Mexicana de Ciencias, and they can stay in the lab they choose for the whole summer participating with the researchers in all the lab activities.
+The Ministry of Education grants them a scholarship to obtain their bachelor's degree in Mexico.

-Only students enrolled in any of the high school modalities (3).
+Only students enrolled in any of the high school modalities (3) can participate.